 This indicator is measured in the 2023 cycle of the Households and the Environment Survey (HES).
 Preparation for natural disasters or weather-related events allows households to be more resilient in the face of environmental vulnerabilities.

-In the 2023 HES, survey respondents will be asked:
+In the 2023 HES, survey respondents are asked:

 What steps have you/your household taken to prepare for a natural disaster?